Quick Reference

 69 Months

-Auto loan rates remain elevated in early 2026 following years of Federal Reserve rate increases.
+Auto loan rates remain elevated in early 2026 following years of Federal Reserve rate increases, though they have eased slightly from their 2023 peak.
 Your actual rate depends heavily on credit score, loan term, and lender type.
 The table below shows current national averages.

 Vehicle TypeAvg.
 APRAvg.
 LoanAvg.
 PaymentAvg.
 Term

-Source: Experian State of the Automotive Finance Market, Q3 2025.
+Source: Edmunds AutoObserver, January 2026; Experian State of the Automotive Finance Market, Q4 2025.

 New for 2025–2028: The One Big Beautiful Bill Act allows a deduction of up to $10,000/year in auto loan interest on new, U.S.-assembled vehicles — even if you take the standard deduction.
 See the Interest Deduction section below for full rules.